-Each article is accompanied by a freely available Pinterest board: the boards for the 6 articles that are free to all readers are available now.
-The other boards will be released in due course.
-There is also a range of materials about the life and times of Casanova freely available on our Google+ page and our blog.
+Most articles are accompanied by a Pinterest board.
+There is also a range of materials about the life and times of Casanova available on our blog.

 We hope you enjoy reading them!